1. Sell/Option to a Producer or Production Company

 3. Attend a Film Market

 You can also meet producers at film festivals and especially film markets, where some companies are specifically looking for projects to develop.
 AFM (American Film Market) is held each year in November.
-Be sure to research which companies to approach based on the genre of film they produce and budget levels, as well as whether they get involved at the development stage (versus the sales/distribution stage) and any packaging elements they expect the script to already have in place.
+Be sure to research which companies to approach based on the genre of film they produce and budget levels, as well as whether they get involved at the development stage (versus the sales/distribution stage) and any packaging elements they expect the script or story to already have in place.

 4. Get into a Development Program